-Maintenance Pornography is an art-based research project that explores the less spectacular side of the networked self.
-Using a dollhouse as a theatrical interface, this performative installation looks into domestic and repetitive actions on a sexcam platform.
-Through a humorous yet critical play, this piece asks about the role of maintenance practices in the generation of value in the platform, and the incorporation of new technological infrastructures into daily life.
+Maintenance Pornography / Sexcams in a Dollhouse is an art-based research project that explores work on the platform.
+Using a made-up dollhouse as a theatrical interface, this performative investigation looks into domestic and repetitive actions on a sexcam platform.
+Through a humorous yet critical play, this piece asks about social reproduction and the platform economy, the role of maintenance practices in the generation of value, the incorporation of new technological infrastructures into daily life.

 [some exercises on] maintenance pornography

-By promoting online sexual performances, personal interactions, and monetary exchanges, sexcam platforms are machines for the laboring of affect: machines that exploit, accelerate, and capitalize on it.
+By promoting online sexual performances, personal interactions, and monetary exchanges, sexcam platforms are machines of social reproduction: machines that exploit, accelerate, and capitalize on it.
 As expected, the main source of value is the broadcast of sexual performances in which performers compete creatively for the audience’s attention.
-However, as this project explores, this laboring of affect relies as well on practices of preservation and care: of the transmissions, the audience, the infrastructure.
+However, as this project explores, this extraction relies as well on practices of preservation and care: of the transmissions, the audience, the infrastructure.

 Maintenance Pornography follows Mierle Ukeles’ call for the recognition of maintenance practices in the art context.
 The recognition of that repetitive and prosaic work that bears development, the concealed work that ‘allows for all other work.’
 In her Manifesto for Maintenance Art, Ukeles defined two basic systems: maintenance and development.
 If development is about innovation and creation, newness and constant change, maintenance is occupied with preserving and sustaining, renovation and repetition.
 Despite their invisibility, maintenance practices are at the core of every activity.